bivanov717/DSND-Project-1-/README.md

 ## Results

-The main findings of the code can be found at the post available
+The main findings of the code can be found at the post available here:

 # Acknowledgements
 I got the data from Kaggle: https://www.kaggle.com/jessemostipak/hotel-booking-demand